eboix/high_precision_barycenters/README.md

 ## Reproducing comparisons

-Our JMLR paper has 2 comparisons against state-of-the-at methods:
+Our JMLR paper has 2 comparisons against state-of-the-art methods:

 - Figure 3 shows that our algorithm can compute exact barycenters at previously intractable sizes.
 To reproduce this, go to the folder `jmlr_figure3` and follow the instructions in [`jmlr_figure3/README_figure3.md`](jmlr_figure3/README_figure3.md)